Clay Rapada: Baltimore Orioles (second stint)

 On June 16, 2014, Rapada signed a minor league contract with the Baltimore Orioles.
 He reported to the Triple-A Norfolk Tides.
 Rapada was released by the Orioles organization on August 5.

 San Francisco Giants

 On February 5, 2015, Rapada signed a minor league deal with the San Francisco Giants.

 Philippine national team

 Due to his Filipino heritage, Rapada is eligible to play for the Philippine national team.
-He was to participate for the Philippines at the 2013 World Baseball Classic qualifiers in 2012 but did not participate citing personal reasons.
-Rapada led the Philippines at the 2017 World Baseball Classic qualifiers in February 2016.
+He was to participate for the Philippines at the 2013 World Baseball Classic (WBC) qualifiers in 2012 but did not participate citing personal reasons.
+Rapada pitched for the Philippines at the 2017 WBC qualifiers in February 2016.

 Coaching career

-After the 2015 season Rapada was hired as a pitching coach for the San Francisco Giants Low-A affiliate Augusta GreenJackets.
+After the 2015 season, Rapada was hired as a pitching coach for the San Francisco Giants Low-A affiliate Augusta GreenJackets.
 He served in that role until 2021, when the Giants moved him to a role as the assistant pitching coordinator.